Call us at: 561-736-2377

 The easiest thing to do is to PREVENT gum disease with good home care and regular preventive professional care.
 However, when gum disease is present, the sooner it's treated, the better.

 Non-surgical gum treatment is offered at Palm Beach Smiles in Boynton Beach.
-Oftentimes a thorough cleaning of the roots of your teeth will yield remarkable improvements.
-Localized antibiotic treatment (Arestin) may be used to supplement non-surgical treatment.
-Following that, more frequent cleanings may be recommended: every 3 - 4 months rather than every 6 months.
+Oftentimes a thorough cleaning of the roots of your teeth (while you’re completely numb) will yield remarkable improvements.
+After initial treatment, more frequent cleanings may be recommended: every 3 – 4 months rather than every 6 months.

 For the most advanced cases, referral to a Periodontist (gum specialist) may be indicated.